ros-navigation/navigation2/nav2_smac_planner/README.md

 ## Introduction

 The `nav2_smac_planner` package contains an optimized templated A* search algorithm used to create multiple A\*-based planners for multiple types of robot platforms.
 It was built by [Steve Macenski](https://www.linkedin.com/in/steve-macenski-41a985101/) while at [Samsung Research](https://www.sra.samsung.com/).
-We support differential-drive and omni-directional drive robots using the `SmacPlanner2D` planner which implements a cost-aware A\* planner.
-We support cars, car-like, and ackermann vehicles using the `SmacPlanner` plugin which implements a Hybrid-A\* planner.
-This plugin is also useful for curvature constrained planning, like when planning robot at high speeds to make sure they don't flip over or otherwise skid out of control.
+We support **circular** differential-drive and omni-directional drive robots using the `SmacPlanner2D` planner which implements a cost-aware A\* planner.
+We support cars, car-like, and ackermann vehicles using the `SmacPlannerHybrid` plugin which implements a Hybrid-A\* planner.
+We support **non-circular, arbitrary shaped** differntial drive and omnidirectional vehicles using the `SmacPlannerLattice` plugin which implements a Stat Lattice planner.
+These plugins are also useful for curvature constrained planning, like when planning robot at high speeds to make sure they don't flip over or otherwise skid out of control.
 It is also applicable to non-round robots (such as large rectangular or arbitrary shaped robots of differential/omnidirectional drivetrains) that need pose-based collision checking.

-The `SmacPlanner` fully-implements the Hybrid-A* planner as proposed in [Practical Search Techniques in Path Planning for Autonomous Driving](https://ai.stanford.edu/~ddolgov/papers/dolgov_gpp_stair08.pdf), including hybrid searching, CG smoothing, analytic expansions and hueristic functions.
+The `SmacPlannerHybrid` fully-implements the Hybrid-A* planner as proposed in [Practical Search Techniques in Path Planning for Autonomous Driving](https://ai.stanford.edu/~ddolgov/papers/dolgov_gpp_stair08.pdf), including hybrid searching, CG smoothing, analytic expansions and hueristic functions.

+The `SmacPlannerLattice` fully-implements the State Lattice planner, including lattice searching, CG smoothing, analytic expansions and hueristic functions.

 In summary...

-The `SmacPlanner` is designed to work with:
+The `SmacPlannerHybrid` is designed to work with:
 - Ackermann, car, and car-like robots
 - High speed or curvature constrained robots (as to not flip over, skid, or dump load at high speeds)
+- Arbitrary shaped, non-circular differential or omnidirectional robots requiring SE2 collision checking with constrained curvatures

+The `SmacPlannerLattice` is designed to work with:
-- Arbitrary shaped, non-circular differential or omnidirectional robots requring SE2 collision checking
+- Arbitrary shaped, non-circular differential or omnidirectional robots requiring SE2 collision checking using the full capabilities of the drivetrain

 The `SmacPlanner2D` is designed to work with:
 - Circular, differential or omnidirectional robots